 Another step the College has made toward making reporting crimes easy and accessible is the "LiveSafe" app for smartphones.
-The LiveSafe app allows Harvey Mudd students to submit tips and reports quickly and discreetly, access essential safety resources and information, and to use the "SafeWalk" feature that includes a location sharing option so friends can track your travel between points to ensure your safe arrival.
-LiveSafe is available for download on Android and iPhone for free at the app store.
+The LiveSafe app allows Harvey Mudd students to submit tips and reports quickly and

 Reporting to Campus Safety

 We encourage all members of the College community to report all crimes and other emergencies to Campus Safety in a timely manner.
 Campus Safety has a dispatch center that is available by phone at 909.621.8170 or 909.607.2000 or in person twenty-four hours a day at the Pendleton Business Building, 150 East 8th St., Claremont, CA 91711.
 Though there are many resources available, Campus Safety should be notified of any crime, whether or not an investigation continues, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the College community.